ricosolana/Valhalla/README.md

 Do this at your own risk.
 I am not liable for anything you decide to do with this.

 ## Overview
+ - I have separated the different implementations of Valhalla into branches.
+ - The `main` branch is mainly informative based and my personal findings.
+ - The server is located in the `server` branch.
-I have separated the different implementations of Valhalla into branches.
-The main branch is mainly informative based and my personal findings.
-The client is located on the `client` branch.
-The server is located in the `server` branch.
-The client is no longer being developed due to my technical limitations with graphical programming.
-The `steamapi-example` branch is a minimal example of steam api.
-I made a feeble attempt in using the steam api to host the server (like Valheim does), but I kept running into issues with the server requiring the Steam client to be already running.
+ - The client is located on the `client` branch.
+It is no longer being maintained due to my technical limitations with graphical programming.
+ - The `steamapi-example` branch is a minimal example of steam api.
+I made a feeble attempt with the steam api to host the server (like Valheim does), but I kept running into issues with the server requiring the Steam client to be already running (located on the `steam-gameserver` branch).

-See My Valheim Manifesto (old but cool) https://docs.google.com/document/d/1Op_0dvQnDZkcbUCZ3MQMSAsxho7J8jbJeEkfW_8lMRY/edit?usp=sharing
+See My Valheim Manifesto (old) https://docs.google.com/document/d/1Op_0dvQnDZkcbUCZ3MQMSAsxho7J8jbJeEkfW_8lMRY/edit?usp=sharing